What is AC Balance in TIG Welding? (Correct Settings)

 While wrong balance settings can give detrimental results, setting the correct values is not hard.

 You set the AC balance value on your TIG welder just enough to get satisfactory cleaning action, depending on the oxide thickness.
-Most often, a 70% electrode negative (EN) and a 30% electrode positive (EP) are suitable for most aluminum welding jobs.
+Most often, a 70% electrode negative (EN) and a 30% electrode positive (EP) are suitable for most aluminum jobs.

 There is no need to clean beyond what’s needed to get a shiny puddle.
 The lowest possible cleaning action will: